Home

 • Insure your car in Crete.

-Hardly surprisingly we chose not to import a car to Crete!
+Hardly surprisingly that many ex pats choose not to import a car to Crete!

 Driving in Crete is by and large a pleasurable experience.
 See our Driving in Crete page.

-Contrary to what we’ve heard and read on some websites, we as British citizens do need a residence permit to buy a car in Crete - the dealer will ask you for one.
+Contrary to what we’ve heard and read on some websites, British citizens do need a residence permit to buy a car in Crete - the dealer will ask you for one.

 Click here to learn about developing your own money-generating website